Just this morning I was reminded of an interesting communiqué I received several years ago.

 So how do you not “need” when, in actuality, you DO need the money?

 My pragmatic answer is to make sure your monthly nut is covered.
-Duh, right?

-There are lots of ways to do that…
+Well, there are lots of ways to do that…

 - Select the right parents… the ones who can give you a multi-million dollar trust fund.
 (Probably not an option.)